Kamapuaʻa: Early life

 Kamapua’a was born to human parents, Kahikiula and Hina, on Oahu.
 He is recorded as having one brother, Kahikihonuakele.
 There are also many stories involving his grandmother, whom he seems to be very close to.
 There is not a lot of information on his childhood.

-Growing up, Kamapuaʻa was never accepted by his step father Olopana.
-This hurt Kamapuaʻa because he wanted his father to love him and be proud of him, but Olopana never showed any love and mocked instead.
+Growing up, Kamapuaʻa was never accepted by his stepfather, Olopana.
+This hurt Kamapuaʻa because he wanted his father to love him and be proud of him, but Olopana never showed him any love and mocked him instead.
 Kamapuaʻa grew with anger and let rage take over his soul.
-This led to his reputation of being mischievous and rascal.
+This led to his reputation of being mischievous and a rascal.

 Adult life

 Kamapuaʻa grows up to be a handsome, talented man.
 His talents made Olopana very angry.
-Wounded at Olopanaʻs disapproval, Kamapuaʻa leaves for the hills to calm himself, where he spends time scavenging and growing stronger.
+Wounded at Olopanaʻs disapproval, Kamapuaʻa leaves for the hills to calm himself, where he spends his time scavenging and growing stronger.
 Later he engages in many battles with Olopana and Pele, eventually killing Olopana brutally.